POSTED November 3, 2019

 Is it possible to wind the hours back on a boat?
 Yes, definitely.
 Let’s uncover this in a little more detail.

 For anything new, such as Volvo or MAN diesels, it is very difficult to wind back hours as it needs to be done by a dealer.
-I’ve seen some instances where one engine has broken down, resulting in putting a significant amount of extra hours on the second engine, and the dealer increases the hours on the engine that was broken down to make the hours equivalent.
+I’ve seen some instances where one engine has broken down, resulting in putting a significant amount of extra hours on the second engine.
+The dealer then increases the hours on the broken down engine to make the hours equivalent.

 For older boats there are a few different scenarios.
 If analogue gauges are fitted, some run the hour meter only when the ignition is turned on.
 This can be a misleading, as often I’ve seen people tick up 10s if not 100s of hours from accidentally leaving the key on.
-Depending on the motor, if there is an ECU the actual hours can be read directly so you know what they actually are.
+Depending on the motor, if there is an ECU the actual hours can be read directly.
+This will help you know what the hours actually are.

 Another scenario is where people completely replace the gauges, or run them backwards to lower the hours.
 In these cases, looking at the service history with the hours noted at the service time is the only chance of verifying the correct number of hours.
 Because there are so many other factors to consider in a marine environment, hours are not always the best judge of condition.
 Examples of these other factors might include water ingress and marine age.

 Are Higher Hours Always Better?